NonsenseCapital/docs/README.md

 ### Sewer :bank:

-The sewer is Shitpost Capitals staking mechanism, the contracts used will conform to [ERC900](https://github.com/ethereum/EIPs/pull/910).
+The sewer is Shitpost Capitals staking system, the contracts used will conform to [ERC900](https://github.com/ethereum/EIPs/pull/910).
 Most likely the [Stakebank](https://github.com/HarbourProject/stakebank) contracts will be utilized.
+The goal of a staking model is to prevent sybil attacks, as well as require participants to show a certain involvment that motivates them enough to stake their tokens rather than potentially trading them on an open market.
+Participants should additionally be incentivized to stake, the question that needs to be answered however is how.

 ### Exiting